joshuacline/windick/README.md

 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
 - Mount deploy and administrate virtual hard disk images (VHDX) & WIM's from within recovery or live
 - Modify your Windows images as VHDX for instant results.
 Convert back to WIM when ready to finalize image
-- Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - Generate a list of registry startup items, services, tasks, appX, features and components
 - Customize Windows images with packs/lists.
 Import/Export Drivers